Firrellum/gaem/README.md

   - `Esc` : Start Screen
 - **Notes**:
   - Movement momentum is preserved when pausing and resuming mid-motion.
-  - Menu navigation and selection are rate-limited to 0.2-second intervals.

 ## Current Features